Atlantic Sun Conference: Return of Atlantic Sun

 On September 1, 2023, it was announced that the ASUN would undergo another rebranding to reinstate the use of the name Atlantic Sun.
 The conference still uses "ASUN" as its official abbreviation.

 Addition of swimming and diving

 The ASUN added men's and women's swimming & diving for the 2023–24 season, taking most of its initial membership from the Coastal Collegiate Sports Association, which had been founded as a partnership of several all-sports conferences, including the ASUN, as a home for that sport (the CCSA's scope would later expand to include beach volleyball).
-Two associate members came from the American Athletic Conference, which dropped men's swimming as a sponsored sport after the 2022–23 season.
+Two affiliate members came from the American Athletic Conference, which dropped men's swimming as a sponsored sport after the 2022–23 season.
 The initial membership for that sport was: